 Who is a Technology Analyst?

-A technology analyst or tech-analyst is the one who provides computer database support to the businesses and their users.
-The professional studies the organization’s current systems of computer, its procedures and design solutions for the information systems, for the organizations to operate more efficiently.
+A technology analyst or tech analyst is one who provides computer database support to businesses and their users.
+The professional studies the organization’s current systems of computers, and its procedures and designs solutions for the information systems, for the organizations to operate more efficiently.
 They primarily work closely with the clients and examine the existing business models and data flow to form conclusions based on their findings and analysis.

-Today, a lot of private and public firms are demanding skilled technical experts as they are efficiently working with information technology and engineering and catering to the needs and limitations of both the sectors.
-The job duties mainly include:
+Today, a lot of private and public firms are demanding skilled technical experts as they are efficiently working with information technology and engineering and catering to the needs and limitations of both sectors.
+Their responsibilities mainly include:

 - Regular conduction of tests to ensure the performance quality of the information systems.